univention/office365/doc/README-graph.md

     https://graph.microsoft.com/v1.0/teams/[team_id]/members

 Before using the API an access token must be acquired.
-There are different ways to get one of these and they expire automatically after some time.
+There are different ways to get one of these, and they expire automatically after some time.
 Actually Microsoft provides with [msal](https://github.com/AzureAD/microsoft-authentication-library-for-python) a python library for the log-in process, but we decided against using it.